Last modified: March 21, 2017

 4. Types of Information Collected by ASCO

 Information You Provide Directly.
 You may provide information to us when you use our Apps, including when you download, register with, or log into our Apps.
 This information may include, but is not limited to, your Personally Identifiable Information (“PII”) including, name, email address, phone number, mailing or billing address, device ID, username and password, registration ID number, and other information that may identify you.
-You may also provide Non-Personal Information (“NPI”), such as terms used for searches within Apps, responses to questions, schedules, bookmarks, notes, and other information about your activities within the Apps.
-Unless otherwise noted within an App, any information you provide through the App may be transmitted to or stored by ASCO and/or its third-party providers.
+You may also provide Non-Personal Information (“NPI”), such as terms used for searches within Apps, responses to questions, schedules, bookmarks, notes, and other information about your activities within and usage of the Apps.
+Unless otherwise noted within an App or in this Policy, any information you provide through the App may be transmitted to or stored by ASCO and/or its third-party providers.

-Certain information you provide when you use our Apps may be stored locally on your device and is not transmitted to or collected by ASCO.
-That information includes, for example, symptom and medication information you submit through the Cancer.net App.
-Although ASCO does not collect such information, please be aware that any information stored on your device may leave your device through automatic backup processes, manual download from your device, and through other means.
-In addition, your activities on your mobile device outside of the Apps may result in such information being transmitted to or otherwise collected by authorized or unauthorized third parties, including through the other Apps you access, the websites you visit, and by parties who may gain unauthorized access to your device or data.
-Any information stored on your device or transmitted over the Internet or any data network could be accessed or intercepted by unauthorized third parties.
-As a result, you acknowledge that ASCO cannot assure that the information you submit through the Apps will remain private.
-Any data you provide through the Apps is at your own risk.
+Certain information you provide when you use our Apps and their respective features may be stored locally on your mobile device.
+The scope of information you may store locally on your mobile device varies by App.
+While ASCO does not transmit information stored locally on your mobile device through use of our Apps, please be aware that any information stored on your mobile device may leave your mobile device through automatic backup processes, manual download from your mobile device, and through other means outside of ASCO’s control.
+In addition, your activities on your mobile device outside of the Apps may result in such information being transmitted to or otherwise collected by authorized or unauthorized third-parties, including through the other apps you access, the websites you visit, and by parties who may gain unauthorized access to your mobile device or data.
+Any information stored on your mobile device or transmitted over the Internet or any data network could be accessed or intercepted by unauthorized third parties.
+As a result, you acknowledge that ASCO cannot assure that the information you submit through the Apps or store locally on your mobile device will remain private.
+Any data you provide or store locally through the Apps is at your own risk.
+Please see Cancer.Net below for more information specific to our Cancer.Net App.

-- The type of device and operating system you use to access our Apps;
+- The type of mobile device and operating system you use to access our Apps;

 - Your IP address;